w3c/wai-bcase/index.md

 <img src="{{ "/content-images/wai-bcase/business-case.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">

-“Business case” is a term relevant to organizations and enterprises of all kinds, whether the organization is commercial, educational, non-profit, or governmental.
+A business case for any course of action is relevant to organizations and enterprises of all kinds, whether the organization is commercial, educational, non-profit, or governmental.
 It is the justification for dedicating resources such as money or effort in support of a specific organizational need.
 We will use “business” in this article to refer to all types of organizations with the understanding that different aspects will be relevant depending on the organizational focus and purpose.
-For example, government businesses may be more committed to the legal and equity aspects while commercial businesses care more about the brand enhancement provided by an integrated accessibility program.
+For example, government businesses may be more committed to the legal and equity aspects while commercial businesses care more about the brand and market enhancement provided by an integrated accessibility program.

 Determining which of the many benefits of web accessibility are most relevant in your business environment will help you build the most